WIDEProgramming/HybridHelper/README.md

 # HybridHelper
-Set thread affinity on specific core (P-Core and E-Core)
+Set thread affinity on specific cores (P-Core and E-Core) with Intel Hybrid Architecture using C#.

 # How to use